Luggage & Packing

 WHAT TYPE OF LUGGAGE DO I NEED?

-The case for a carry-on and “shoulder bag” only:
+The case for traveling with a carry-on & “shoulder bag” only:

 The case for checking luggage and bringing multiple pieces: